jalasalmi/rfiona/README.md

 # rfiona
-A collection of tools and practises for effective managament and data wrangling in Statistics Finland's Fiona.
+A collection of tools and practices for effective managament and data wrangling in Statistics Finland's Fiona.

 ## Installation